 1000 Commonwealth Avenue, Newton Centre, MA 02459

-Preserve, restore and rehabilitate key, character-defining historic features and significant historic artifacts held in Newton's 1932 Georgian-style City Hall, which is listed on the National Register of Historic Places, and the surrounding landscape designed by the Olmsted Brothers firm, while allowing this historic building to meet current community needs.
+Preserve, restore and rehabilitate key, character-defining historic features and significant historic artifacts held in Newton's 1932 Georgian-style City Hall, which is listed on the National Register of Historic Places, and the surrounding landscape designed by the Olmsted Brothers firm, while also adapting this historic building to meet current community needs and accessibility standards.

 See also City Archives page for related projects at several sites, including but not limited to City Hall.

 |$386,150||CPA funds spent (all unspent balances returned to Community Preservation Fund)|

 |$1,100,000- $3,200,000||additional CPA requests anticipated (based on Fy14-19 Capital Improvement Plans )|